sohamwalke8/slnRedCloud/RedCloud/wwwroot/docs/components/ribbons.md

 title: Ribbons Component
 ---

 The ribbons component is a easy way to display informations above any content.
-The `.ribbon-warpper` needs to be inside a element with _position:relative;_.
-In this docs page we place the ribbon always inside `<div class="position-relative p-3 bg-gray" style="height: 180px"></div>` for demo purpose but it can placed inside cards, table rows & many more.
+The `.ribbon-warpper` needs to be insIde a element with _position:relative;_.
+In this docs page we place the ribbon always insIde `<div class="position-relative p-3 bg-gray" style="height: 180px"></div>` for demo purpose but it can placed insIde cards, table rows & many more.

 The ribbon comes in three sizes to display more text or use larger font sizes, default (only `.ribbon-wrapper`), large (`.ribbon-wrapper` with `.ribbon-lg`), extra large (`.ribbon-wrapper` with `.ribbon-xl`).